speedyleion/vobby/sphinx/infinoted.rst

 The Gobby clients would then send an explore node to list the files and directories available on the server.

+.. note:: The explore needs to be done for every subdirectory.

 Currently not certain on the publisher attribute...

 .. code-block:: xml